KimiaHaghgoo/smart-campus-api/README.md

 To deal with this I created a separate DataStore class that uses the singleton pattern.
 There is only ever one DataStore alive at a time, and every resource class calls DataStore.getInstance() to get it.
 The HashMaps inside it persist for the lifetime of the server.

 The downside is that concurrent requests could hit the same HashMap simultaneously and corrupt data.
 In a production system you would use ConcurrentHashMap or add synchronization.
-For this coursework it is not a concern since the load is minimal.
+For this project it is not our concern since the load is minimal.

 ### Part 1 — Q2: HATEOAS